clarkezone/pocketshorten/endtoenddemo/README.md

 ## Deploy test target site to cluster

-Ensure that the `cloudflared` cli is logged in.
+Ensure that the `cloudflared` cli is logged in by typing `cloudflared tunnel list`

 1. Run following commands to prepare and deploy a nginx test website onto the cluster to use as a target of URL shortening: